Using Contracted Solution Graphs for Solving Reconfiguration Problems: Introduction

-It must be noted that {\sc $\SSS$-Reachability} is PSPACE-complete for most of the aforementioned solution graph concepts even for special graph classes~\cite{BC09,HIMNOST15,IDHPSUU11,MNRW14,WrochnaArxiv,Za15}.
+It is known that {\sc $\SSS$-Reachability} is PSPACE-complete for most of the aforementioned solution graph concepts even for special classes of instances~\cite{BC09,HIMNOST16,IDHPSUU11,MNRW14,Wr18,Za15}.
 For instance, {\sc $\C_k$-Reachability} is PSPACE-complete even if $k=4$ and instances are restricted to planar bipartite graphs~\cite{BC09}.
 This explains that efficient algorithms are only known for very restricted classes of instances.
 Hence, there is still a need for developing general algorithmic techniques for solving these problems in practice, and for sharpening the boundary between tractable and computationally hard instance classes.
-Our paper can be seen as the next step in these directions.